 - Follow up with any information the employer may have asked you to provide after the interview.

 Hard copy, handwritten or email?

-Thank-you letters can be hard copy typed, handwritten or e-mailed.
+"Thank-you" letters can be hard copy typed, handwritten or e-mailed.
 Hard copies are most formal and are appropriate after an interview.
-Handwritten are more personal, and can be appropriate for brief notes to a variety of individuals you may have met during on on-site interview.
-E-mail is appropriate when that has been your means of contact with the person you want to thank, or if your contact has expressed a preference for e-mail.
-(Also see guidelines for using e-mail in your job search and e-mail business etiquette.)
+Handwritten are more personal, and can be appropriate for brief notes to a variety of individuals you may have met during an on-site interview.
+E-mail is appropriate when that has been your means of contact with the person you want to thank, or if your contact has expressed a preference for e-mail or following a phone or virtual interview.

 What to do if you don't hear from the employer

 - Before your interview ended, your interviewer should have informed you of the organization's follow-up procedures - from whom, by what means, and when you would hear again from the organization.
-If the interviewer did not tell you, and you did not ask, use your follow-up / thank-you letter to ask.
+If the interviewer did not tell you, and you did not ask, use your "thank-you" letter to ask.